EIS1600/presentations/2022_09_DOT2022/index.md

 		- train all available models with changing sets of parameters;
 		- results will let you know which ones perform best;

-	- Dozens of test later, experimentally:
+	- Dozens of tests later:
-		- SGD, 30,000 ngrams (both *unigram*s and *bigram*s), TFIDF values
+		- SGD with 30,000 ngrams (both *unigram*s and *bigram*s), based on TFIDF values
 		- The model learned to recognize samples supplied in training data (25% is withheld as test data) with accuracy nearing the perfect 100%